-Some of the most common injuries sustained in car accidents are injuries to the arm and elbow, injuries that can be permanent.
+Some of the most common injuries sustained in car accidents are injuries to the arm and elbow, injuries that can be debilitating and permanent.

 According to our St. Louis car accident lawyer, there could be various causes of arm pain after a car accident.
 If you are experiencing tingling, numbness or pain the arm, it may be due to a whiplash injury.
 A sprain, strain or fracture might occur when you brace yourself for the impact.
 While the causes of arm pain could be many, whiplash is possibly the most common.
 Let us see how car accident injury can cause pain, tingling or numbness in the arm.